ateliedocodigo/py-healthcheck/README.md

 healthchecks per minute to every Flask service.)
 Plus, monit hits every healthcheck 6 times a minute.

-To avoid putting too much strain on our backend services, we cache health check results in process memory.
-Health checks that succeed are cached for 27 seconds.
-Failures are cached for 9 seconds.
+To avoid putting too much strain on backend services, health check results can be cached in process memory.
+By default, health checks that succeed are cached for 27 seconds, and failures are cached for 9 seconds.
+These can be overridden with the `success_ttl` and `failed_ttl` parameters.
+If you don't want to use the cache at all, initialize the Healthcheck object with `success_ttl=None, failed_ttl=None`.

 Customizing
 -----------